 Results

-Regarding the considerations defined by doctors as having the greatest influence on the decision to prescribe statins for diabet patients, it was found that clinical policy and guidelines comprised 76.5% of all considerations, far greater than evidence-based medicine (EBM), comprising 54.9%, patient complexity, comprising 45.1%, and patient complexity with multiple medications, comprising 9.8%.
+Regarding the considerations defined by doctors as having the greatest influence on the decision to prescribe statins for diabetic patients, it was found that clinical policy and guidelines comprised 76.5% of all considerations, far greater than evidence-based medicine (EBM), comprising 54.9%, patient complexity, comprising 45.1%, and patient complexity with multiple medications, comprising 9.8%.
 None of the respondents selected pharmaceutical companies as a factor influencing the decision (Figure 2).

-Figure 2: Considerations defined by doctors as having the greatest influence on the prescription of statins to diabet patients.
+Figure 2: Considerations defined by doctors as having the greatest influence on the prescription of statins to diabetic patients.

 With respect to population sectors for whom family doctors do not prescribe statins, it was found that 33% of doctors prefer not to prescribe statins to adults above the age of 70.
 Similarly, it was found that 15% of doctors do not prescribe statins to patients with liver diseases and another 15% of doctors to not prescribe statins to those suffering from side effects of the medication.
 Additional sectors of the population that were mentioned include: youth, patients with limited life expectancy, dementia patients and pregnant women.
 Fourteen percent of doctors responded that there is no obstacle to prescribing statins to the entire population (Figure 3).